All posts

 Key features

 Founded in 2002, Web Scribble is a veteran in the association job board space with 20+ years of operation and 99% client retention.
 The company was named to Inc. 5000 in 2022 and 2023 with 220% three-year growth.
-The platform goes beyond basic job boards to offer complete career center solutions including job boards, virtual career fairs, mentoring programs, and career resources.
+The platform goes beyond basic job boards to offer complete career center solutions: job boards, virtual career fairs, mentoring programs, and career resources.

 For associations, Web Scribble emphasizes non-dues revenue generation through employer advertising and premium features.
-Their dedicated sales team can actively sell job postings on your behalf—similar to YM Careers' model.
+Their dedicated sales team can actively sell job postings on your behalf, similar to YM Careers' model.

 Career fairs functionality allows hosting virtual hiring events.
 The mentoring module connects members for professional development.
 Career path tools help members explore advancement opportunities.